Overview

 Cradle cap is common in newborns.
 It usually isn't itchy.

 Cradle cap is the common term for infantile seborrheic dermatitis.
 It's sometimes confused with another skin condition, atopic dermatitis.
-A major difference between these conditions is that atopic dermatitis usually causes significant itching.
+A major difference between these conditions is that atopic dermatitis can be very itchy.

 When to see a doctor

-- You've tried treating it at home without success
+• You've tried treating cradle cap at home without success.

 Causes

 The cause of cradle cap isn't known.
-One contributing factor may be hormones that pass from the mother to the baby before birth.
-These hormones can cause too much production of oil (sebum) in the oil glands and hair follicles.
+One factor may be hormones that pass from the mother to the baby before birth.
+These hormones can cause oil glands and hair follicles to make too much oil.
+This oil is called sebum.

-Another factor may be a yeast (fungus) called malassezia (mal-uh-SEE-zhuh) that grows in the sebum along with bacteria.
-Antifungal treatments, such as ketoconazole, are often effective, supporting the idea that yeast is a contributing factor.
+Another factor may be a fungus called malassezia (mal-uh-SEE-zhuh) that grows in the sebum along with bacteria.
+Antifungal treatments often help control symptoms.
+This supports the idea that malassezia is a cause.
+An example of an antifungal treatment is ketoconazole.

 Cradle cap isn't contagious, and it's not caused by poor hygiene.